varnish/api-gateway-benchmarks/README.md

 | Request path   |      /test00 |
 | Headers        |       *none* |

+The webserver should accept the requests and reply with ``200 OK``.

 **Test 01: HTTP routing**

 Proxy consumer requests through the gateway to the upstream webserver.

+The requests should be sent from the consumer according to the following specifications.

 | Property       |        Value |
 |----------------|--------------|